-Represented plaintiffs in Langdon, et al. v.
+As lead counsel, represented plaintiffs in Langdon, et al. v.
 Ministry of Criminal Justice Supportive Housing Services, LLC, et al., complex multi-party litigation in which plaintiffs brought claims for financial exploitation of vulnerable adults, violations of landlord-tenant law, and a novel Fair Housing Act “reverse redlining” cause of action against eleven defendant-landlords.
 Following substantial discovery on plaintiffs claims and the cross-claims and counterclaims of defendants, plaintiffs obtained partial summary judgment and settled their claims against the remaining defendants securing a stipulated judgment, nearly six times their actual monetary losses, costs and attorneys’ fees, and ongoing training and monitoring requirements to ensure defendants’ compliance with landlord-tenant law and the Fair Housing Act.
 (Prior to joining Robins Kaplan LLP)

-Represented Plaintiff in Carroll v.
+As lead counsel, represented Plaintiff in Carroll v.
 Linehan, et al. bringing claims for financial exploitation of a vulnerable adult and unlawful bad faith ouster when plaintiff’s landlord illegally locked him out of his home and destroyed his belongings.
 The case settled confidentially.
 (Prior to joining Robins Kaplan LLP)

 - Volunteer Lawyers Network, Board of Directors